ausd-io/ausd/CONTRIBUTING.md

 * Market discussion
 * Non-constructive criticism

-doged Development Philosophy
+ausd Development Philosophy
 -------------------------------

-doged aims for fast iteration and continuous integration.
+ausd aims for fast iteration and continuous integration.

 This means that there should be quick turnaround for patches to be proposed, reviewed, and committed.
 Changes should not sit in a queue for long.